How to develop On-Demand Delivery App For Your Business?

 - In-App Chat

-In-App Chat Feature allows delivery personnel to communicate with customers if they are not able to get to the location via GPS.
+In-App Chat Feature allows delivery personnel to communicate with customers if they cannot get to the GPS location.

 - Order History

-The app should have an order history feature that allows courier providers to track the history and status of each order.
+The app should have an order history feature that allows courier providers to track each order’s history and status.

 - Contactless Delivery

-The app should have a Contactless Delivery using which drivers would capture the image of parcel dropped at the door and send it to the admin and customers for delivery confirmation.
+The app should have a Contactless Delivery using which drivers would capture the parcel’s image dropped at the door and send it to the admin and customers for delivery confirmation.
 When the driver sends the picture, the customer receives the notification and picks up the item with zero contact.

 Features of the Admin App: